-While the shares of the other major emerging markets have been stable in the past decade, China's share has almost tripled since 2004, and China is now one of the top 10 originating countries.
-The trend is similar for design filings.
+While the shares of the other major emerging markets have been stable in the past decade, the share of China has almost tripled since 2004, and China is now one of the top 10 originating countries.
+A similar trend holds for design filings.

-This rise in Chinese filings at the Office, as well as the importance of the Chinese market to European companies, makes it even more important to integrate China's trade mark and design data in TMview and DesignView, so as to facilitate the searches carried out by EU companies considering entry into that market.
+This rise in Chinese filings at the Office, as well as the importance of the Chinese market to European companies, makes it even more important to integrate China's trade mark and design data in TMview and DesignView so as to facilitate the searches carried out by EU companies considering entry into that market.

-3.2 GLOBALISATION AND COOPERATION
+3.2 Globalisation and cooperation